Jungle Love Festival 2022 Info

 WHEN AND WHERE?

-Jungle Love will be held over the labour day long weekend, from midday Friday the 29th of April to late on Sunday the 1st of May.
-This year we are moving to a gorgeous new home in Gootchie, QLD.
+Jungle Love will be held from midday Friday the 2nd of September to late on Sunday the 4th of September.
+This year we are moving to a gorgeous new home in Jimna, QLD.
 We still have the swimming element, but what we're most excited about is the new possibilities to bring ideas to life that we haven't been able to in the past.

 Camping is included in the ticket price.
 You are able to camp in or next to your vehicle.
 Please carpool as much as possible to reduce the number of cars coming to site and therefore, emissions!